Neighbor says Nikolas Cruz always showed a worrying dark side

 Guarino said she felt defeated.
 Scared.
 Afraid for her children.
 She told the deputy she wanted to stay anonymous, and she thought about moving away from the neighborhood.
 Later, she felt relieved when the Cruzes moved out in 2017.
 Lynda Cruz died later that year.

-But Guarino's worst fear became a reality when 17 people were gunned down at Marjory Stoneman Douglas High School on Valentine's Day.
+But Guarino's worst fear became a reality when 17 people were gunned down at Marjory Stoneman on Valentine's Day.

 "I knew in my heart that he was going to do it," Guarino said.